netdata/netdata/packaging/installer/methods/packages.md

 but we do have some tips for anyone looking to do so:

-- Our `robots.txt` file explicitly disallows indexing, so if you’re using a regular website mirroring tool, you wil need to tell it to ignore `robots.txt` (for example, if using GNU wget, add `-e robots=off` to the options you pass) to ensure that it actually retrieves everything.
+- Our `robots.txt` file explicitly disallows indexing, so if you’re using a regular website mirroring tool, you will need to tell it to ignore `robots.txt` (for example, if using GNU wget, add `-e robots=off` to the options you pass) to ensure that it actually retrieves everything.
 - Excluding special cases of caching proxies (such as apt-cacher-ng), our repository configuration packages _DO NOT_ work with custom local mirrors.
 Thus, you will need to manually configure your systems to use your local mirror.